puniiith25/Cool-ai/README.md

 ```

 ⚠️ Note: The frontend UI is  completed.
-The backend is currently under development and will be available soon.
+The backend is currently under progress and will be available soon.